History of the Roxy

 When moving pictures took off in the early 1900s as a form of entertainment, the race was on in nearly every town to bring this novel new diversion to the citizens.
 In most smaller towns, an existing storefront was converted for use as a theatre.
 Of course, this called for a lot of compromises in quality, but who cared -- the movies were in town!

 According to local newspapers, Forsyth's first movies were shown in a makeshift facility near the Commercial Hotel (now the Howdy) for a few years in the early 1900s.
 Forsyth's first full-time movie theatre, the Star, was located in a converted store building at 963 Main Street.
-This building is two doors Forsyth - Downtown, 1921west of where the Roxy is now.
+This building currently houses the Forsyth Station Casino and is two doors Forsyth - Downtown, 1921west of where the Roxy is now.
 (You can see it in this picture -- it is the building near the left, with four vertical windows.)
 The Star Theatre was renamed the Lincoln Paramount in 1918.

 In 1922, Minnesotans Frank Faust and Tony Wolke were traveling to see a theatre in Polson, Montana.
 They didn't buy it, but on the way home they stopped in Forsyth to visit a mutual friend.
 Before they could get out of town, they found out the Lincoln Paramount Theatre was for sale, and purchased it.

-The movie business was growing along with Forsyth's population, and by early 1930 the big news was sound.
-The Lincoln Paramount, of course, was a silent theatre, and had become too small to handle the growing crowds, so Faust and Wolke decided to build a new "talking" theatre on the site of the fire-damaged Home Trading building.
+The movie business was growing along with Forsyth's population, and by the end of the 1920s the big news was sound.
+The Lincoln Paramount, of course, was a silent theatre, and was too small to handle the growing crowds, so Faust and Wolke decided to build a new "talking" theatre on the site of the fire-damaged Home Trading building.

 After only six years of operation, Tony Wolke died.
 His wife, Minnie, took over his interests, so the theatre continued to be operated by "Faust and Wolke."
 Eventually, Harvey Wolke (son of Tony and Minnie) became involved, and after Minnie's death in 1955, he continued to operate the theatre until the early 1960s.
 Frank Faust retired in 1957.
 Harvey Wolke eventually sold out to Roy Welter, who ran the business until 1967.

-In the 1950s, TV was presenting a strong challenge to the theatre industry.
+In the 1950s, television was presenting its first challenges to the theatre industry.
 To make matters worse, movie quality at the time was at a low ebb.
 The hard times were finally too much.
 Roy Welter closed the Roxy in the spring of 1967.

-The Herndons operated the theatre until March 1979, when they sold it to Mike Blakesley and his brother-in-law Tom Clifford.
+The Herndons operated the theatre until March 1979, when they sold it to Mike Blakesley and Tom Clifford.
 Both had been employed by the theatre as projectionists.

 The Roxy has seen many remodelings and improvements over the years.
-In 1940, a popcorn machine was placed in the outer lobby.
-In 1953, the screen was enlarged to its current 30-foot-wide size, and the concession stand was built in the inner lobby.
-Three iron posts, which held up the balcony, were replaced by a steel beam, thereby improving the viewing for people in the back of the auditorium.
+In 1940, the theatre's first popcorn machine was placed in the outer lobby.
+In 1953, the full concession stand was built in the inner lobby, and the screen was enlarged to its current 30-foot-wide size.
+And the most popular seats, those near the rear of the auditorium, were replaced with more-comfortable slide-back models sometime in the early 1960s.

 The tradition of periodic upgrades was continued when Blakesley and Clifford took over the business.
-Soon after their purchase of the theatre, the exterior was repainted; new carpet was installed; and within a year, all-new projection and sound equipment was installed.
-The biggest remodel in the theatre's history took place in 1982, with the installation of new seats and fabric wall coverings.
+Soon after their purchase of the theatre, the exterior was repainted; new carpet was installed; and within a year, all-new projection and sound equipment were installed.
+The biggest remodel in the theatre's history took place in 1982, with the installation of modern seats and fabric wall coverings.

-In 2000, Mike Blakesley got married, and he and his wife Lynn soon launched another record-setting project: The 1982 seats were replaced with modern chairs with cupholders; the carpeting was replaced with a patterned style that recalled the original carpet in the building; and the auditorium wall coverings were replaced with more contemporary colors.
-No detail was spared: Even the light bulbs in the concession stand were replaced with special bulbs which enhance the colors of the candy and popcorn.
+In 2000, Mike Blakesley got married, and he and his wife Lynn soon launched another record-setting project: The 1982 seats were replaced with new chairs featuring liftable arms and cupholders; the carpeting was replaced with a patterned style that recalled the original carpet in the building; and the auditorium wall coverings were replaced with more classic colors.
+No detail was spared: Even the light bulbs in the concession stand were replaced.

 Photos: